KrishnaswamyLab/PHATE/README.md

 #### Tutorial and Reference

 For more information and a tutorial, read the [phateR README](https://github.com/KrishnaswamyLab/phateR).
 Documentation is available in the R help viewer with `help(phateR::phate)`.
+A tutorial notebook running PHATE on a single-cell RNA-seq dataset is available at <https://github.com/KrishnaswamyLab/phateR/blob/master/inst/examples/bonemarrow_tutorial.md> or in `phateR/inst/examples`.

 ### Help